Best Electrician Schools in South Dakota

 • Safety Certifications: OSHA construction safety training is a bonus.

-Costs and Financial Aid
+Costs and payment options

 Costs vary by school and program type.
 Community and technical colleges often have lower tuition than private schools.
 Many students qualify for:

-• Apprenticeship programs that combine paid work with training
+• Apprenticeship.
+Programs that combine paid work with training

 Apprenticeship in South Dakota